How to Pack for a Dive Trip

 I am never sad that I packed a torch.

-That said, I also try not to bring duplicates of things unless absolutely necessary.
+That said, I also try not to bring duplicates of things unless necessary.
 Dive gear gets heavy quickly, and there is a balance between being prepared and overpacking.

-Travel Hacks
+Travel Hacks for Packing Dive Gear

 Neck Pillow